“I always had this feeling that Vince wanted me more to undermine WCW than he did as a talent.”

 But when Sting finally got the opportunity to speak to the WWE Universe, he declared that his sole mission was to take down Triple H, who had manipulated his way into power over the last 14 years, just as the nWo and others had done in WCW.
 Hence, the nickname, “The Vigilante.”
 Was he there to fight on behalf of WCW?

 Absolutely not, said Sting, calling such an idea “ridiculous.”

 He also drove his point home in a video package where, for some reason, his voice was deepened to the point that it didn’t sound like Sting at all.
 However, a quick pitch-correction revealed that it really was Sting speaking (unlike the time someone was stalking The Undertaker’s wife, where some pitch-correction revealed that it was, in fact, Vince McMahon).

-At Wrestlemania 31, Sting made his grand entrance in front of nearly 77,000 fans who were too thrilled to see The Icon finally wrestle for WWE to wonder why a Japanese percussion ensemble was playing him to the ring.
+At Wrestlemania 31, Sting made his grand entrance in front of nearly 77,000 fans who were thrilled to see The Icon finally wrestle for WWE and who also wondered why a Japanese percussion ensemble was playing him to the ring.